 MOU stands for a “memorandum of understanding.”
 Nonprofits tend to view MOUs as a kinder gentler way to document their intentions.
-However, a contract is, at its core, an offer by one party to do something, an acceptance by the other party, and the promise to exchange something of value to seal the deal.
-Under this definition, the MOUs we see nonprofits create are almost always bare bones legal contracts.
+However, a contract is, at its core, an offer by one party to do something, and an acceptance by the other party, and the promise to exchange something of value to seal the deal.
+Under this definition, the MOUs we see nonprofits create are almost always bare-bones legal contracts.

 Even if an MOU is an enforceable contract, MOUs rarely include the level of detail required to resolve misunderstandings when they arise.
 For this reason, we advise our clients to enter into contracts that fully document their expectations.
-A bare bones agreement may feel less intimidating but it leaves quite a bit to argue about if a party’s expectation is not fulfilled.
+A bare-bones agreement may feel less intimidating but it leaves quite a bit to argue about if a party’s expectation is not fulfilled.
 The better practice is to create a non-binding MOU to memorialize the key terms of the deal for larger, more complex transactions.
 The parties can then rely on the MOU as a basis to move forward with the negotiation of a more complete agreement.

 Another technique we use to soften nonprofit contracts is to get creative with the titles.
-For example, to better reflect the less combative nature of nonprofit endeavors, we use titles such as “Collaboration Agreement” or “Affiliation Agreement” in place of Joint Service Agreement or Acquisition Agreement.
+For example, to better reflect the less combative nature of nonprofit endeavors, we use titles such as “Collaboration Agreement” or “Affiliation Agreement” in place of the Joint Service Agreement or Acquisition Agreement.

 To flesh out the terms of a contract consider the parties’ intentions with respect to the following: